By Ray Goodspeed (Leyton and Wanstead Labour member)

 This Congress also launched the completely new theory of “Socialism in One Country”, in effect the beginning of a process of placing the purely national interests of Russia (and then the Soviet Union) before the interests of a victory of a workers’ revolution internationally – which Trotsky recognised as the only way that true socialism could be built in the Soviet Union.
 After the Congress, Stalin even had the nerve to label “Trotskyism” a “petit-bourgeois deviation”!

-Just four years later, Trotsky found himself expelled from the party he had virtually co-led.
+Just four years later, Trotsky found himself expelled from the party that he had virtually co-led.
 He was sent into “internal exile” in Kazakhstan in 1928 and deported altogether from the Soviet Union one year later.

 He spent the rest of his life building the international Left Opposition to Stalin, as the whole generation of Bolsheviks who led the October Revolution, including Zinoviev and Kamenev themselves, were wiped out – executed on absurd charges of “Trotsky-Fascism”, and hundreds of thousands met their deaths in the Great Terror of the late 1930s.